pldiiw/1ads-mp1/README.md

 ## License

 This repository is under the Unlicense.
 See the LICENSE for more information.
-Keep in mind that the final version (tagged as v1.0.0) delivered to SUPINFO is automatically licensed under the [FreeBSD][freebsd] to SUPINFO International University.
+Keep in mind that the final version (tagged as v1.0.0) delivered to SUPINFO is automatically licensed under the [FreeBSD][freebsd] to SUPINFO International University according to their regulation.

 [fp]: https://en.wikipedia.org/wiki/Functional_programming
 [stat]: https://github.com/getify/Functional-Light-JS/blob/master/ch1.md#communication